MaxHalford/chime/README.md

 ```

-This will play the sound synchronously and send a warning if something goes wrong, which should allow you to debug the issue.
-You can also raise an exception instead of issuing a warning by setting the `raise_error` parameter:
+This will play the sound synchronously and issue a warning if something goes wrong, which should allow you to debug the issue.
+You can also raise an exception instead of sending a warning by setting the `raise_error` parameter:

 ```py
 >>> chime.info(sync=True, raise_error=True)

 ```

-Note that setting won't do anything `raise_error` if `sync` is set to `False`.
+Note that setting `raise_error` won't do anything if `sync` is set to `False`.

 ## Adding a new theme